Ricarsaes/bdeo-face-challenge/README.md

 - Experiment with different loss weights in `config.py`
 - Add data augmentation techniques in `data_loader_flip.py`
 - Try different architectures in `model_pytorch.py`

-## License

-This project is developed for the BDEO Face Challenge.
-Please refer to the challenge guidelines for usage restrictions and licensing information.